3035app/pialab-docker/Install-Without-Docker.md

 ### Configure apache

-You may configure a virtual host on your apache server to use pialab-back/public as DocumentRoot
+You may configure a virtual host on your apache server to use pialab-back/public as DocumentRoot.

 Or copy https://github.com/pia-lab/pialab-docker/blob/master/apache/pialab.back.conf as /etc/apache2/conf-enabled/pialab.back.conf

-And of restart your apache server after configuration update
+And of course restart your apache server after configuration update.

 ### Go to admin Panel